thms0x/grap-coloring-is-np-hard/Template/main.typ

 With the concept of trapping, we can make sure that the variables form a valid boolean assignment.
 We can now build a logical or ($or$) clause.

 === 2-literal clauses: Introducing the gadget
 Let's assume we have a clause with only 2 literals: $x_1 or x_2$.
 This clause is false iff $x_1=0 "and" x_2=0$ and true in all other cases.
-To achive this logic, we introduce a new graph and call it gadget: \
+To achieve this logic, we introduce a new graph and call it gadget: \

 #figure(
   canvas({